freecivx/freecivx/freeciv-web/src/main/webapp/javascript/webgl/shaders_square/README.md

 WebGL Shaders for Freeciv-web
 =============================

-These are the WebGL fragment and vertex shaders used by Freeciv-web:
+These are the WebGL fragment and vertex shaders used by Freeciv-web.
+The shaders are at Glsl ES version 3.

 Terrain
 =======